IsmailOuazzani/Search-Image-By-Components/README.md

 python query.py -n 5 -objects obj
 ```

-Where the integer in front of -n specifies the number of images to be returned by the search, and the arguments after -objects the query (there could be more than one).
+Where the integer followed by -n specifies the number of images to be returned by the search.

+The arguments after -objects are the query (there could be more than one).

 example: